 Suggested user research reporting workflow

-Our own VP of User Research, Roberta Dombrowski, suggests the following workflow:
+Our former VP of User Research Roberta Dombrowski suggests the following workflow:

 Looking for a research findings summary template?
-You can borrow ours:
+You can download this one and several others in our Free Template Library

 Some researchers like to (or are asked to) present their findings in a case study format, sometimes as a blog post.
 Many user researchers and UX designers also include case studies in their portfolios, and these can be great sources of inspiration.